giellalt/giellalt.github.io/dicts/pre-commit.md

 ## Setting up pre-commit if the files did not exist

-If `ls .pre-commit-config.yaml .githooks` returned
+If `ls .pre-commit-config.yaml .githooks` returned something like:
 ```
 ls: cannot access '.pre-commit-config.yaml': No such file or directory
 ls: cannot access '.githooks': No such file or directory
 ```
 then you need to add these files to your repository.
-Usually they can be copied from another dictinoary repo without any changes, like this: `cp -r ../dict-sme-nob/.pre-commit-config.yaml ../dict-sme-nob/.githooks .`.
+Usually they can be copied from another dictionary repo without any changes, like this: `cp -r ../dict-sme-nob/.pre-commit-config.yaml ../dict-sme-nob/.githooks .`.
+Add and commit the files to git.
+Then enable pre-commit using `pre-commit install`.